Communication, creativity, and collaboration are essential for addressing the growing challenges we face

-We offer workshops, and run open studios events and residentials at the Rural Peace Hub, alongside an online gallery and blog – all promoting visual art as a force for good.
+We offer workshops in our studio, or with you wherever you are, and host open studio events and residentials at the Rural Peace Hub, alongside an online gallery and blog – all promoting visual art as a force for good.

-As with the peacebuilder, so with the artist – head, heart, hands, and eyes work as one
+As with the artist, so with the peacebuilder – head, heart, hands, and eyes working as one

 Its novelty and uniqueness was attention-grabbing; I’d never done anything like this before.